AnandChowdhary/anandchowdhary.com/content/projects/type-with-tobias.md

 award_position: 1
 ---

 From September to December 2019, I studied Typography at Santa Clara University in California as part of my minor semester abroad.
-One of the projects I designed was a brochure, ticket, and design system for a typography event features iconic designer Tobias Frere-Jones, Type with Tobias.
+One of the projects I designed was a brochure, ticket, and design system for a typography event featuring iconic designer Tobias Frere-Jones.

 <img class="image" alt="" src="/images/projects/type-with-tobias/0.png">